bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

     labs(x = "Number of individuals (sequence abundance)", y = "OTUs",
          title = "Rarefaction of ITS data",
-         caption = "Curves based on sums of the top six samples per field.
-Vertical line shows the minimum sequence abundance for a field.\nHorizontal lines show expected richness when rarefied to that abundance.") + theme_classic()
+         caption = "Curves based on sums of the top six samples per field.\nVertical line shows the minimum sequence abundance for a field.\nHorizontal lines show expected richness when rarefied to that abundance.") + theme_classic()
 ```